 - Finding the right accommodation for immersion in a culture (Very similar post)

-- Are Germans rude?
-Killing the stereotypes after living in Berlin (RANDOM - Very similar post)
+- The 23 strangest habits you'll pick up after living in 23 different countries (RANDOM - Very similar post)